winniepukki/winniepukki/README.md

 # Hi there! 👋🏻
-An ambitious bad boy from the dark-side neighbourhood who currently undertakes Bachelor's in Software Engineering from Southampton Solent University.
+An ambitious bad boy who currently undertakes Bachelor's in Software Engineering from Southampton Solent University.
 Dreams don't work unless you do! 🏋🏻‍♀️

 ## 🤤 Passions
 I am obsessed with engineering when it is easy to.
 Personal self-development is one of my main goals.
 How do I approach this?